Pictured above: acting and musical theatre seniors in the 2015 showcase.

 - Josh Pultz, showcase consultant, senior agent at DGRW Talent, New York City

 - Jason Styres, showcase consultant, casting director at Binder Casting, New York City

-Conservatory alumni are invited to the showcase at the Signature Theatre.
+Conservatory alumni were invited to the showcase at the Signature Theatre.

-In 2014, cinema students visited CBS studios in L.A.
+Cinema students and faculty visit CBS studios in L.A.

 The Culver Studios, Los Angeles, Calif.